Is your website slow and insecure?

 So there you have it, my 6 essential WordPress plugins for every small business website.

 This was not meant to cover every great WordPress plugin out there.
-Just the ones that I consider essential and the five that I configure with every new WordPress website that I build.
+Just the ones that I consider essential and the five that I configure with all the WordPress websites I build as a freelance web designer.
 While you may end up with more plugins on your site eventually, these six are a great introduction and a solid foundation for any new WordPress site.